-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION C NTOC R BF RANDS, INC. The E loard e noi d of Directors recommends you minees in Proposal 1. vote FOR each \neg 1.
-To el annu lect seven directors for a term end ual meeting of shareholders. ding at the 2025 Non ninees: For Against Abstain The pro The Board of Directors recommends you vote FOR proposals 2 through 4.
-Against Abstain 1a.
-Scott H. Baxter 0 0 0 2.
-To approve amendments to Kontoor's Articles Incorporation to replace all supermajority voting stand- of ards 0 0 0 1b.
-Ashley D. Goldsmith 0 0 0 with majority voting standards.
-1c.
-Robert M. Lynch 0 0 0 3.
-To ratify the appointment of PricewaterhouseCoopers as Kontoor's independent registered public account firm for the fiscal year ending December 28, 2024.
-LLP ing 0 0 0 1d.
-Andrew E. Page 0 0 0 4.
-To approve the compensation of Kontoor's name executive officers as disclosed in our proxy statemen ned t.
-0 0 0 1e.
-Mark L. Schiller 0 0 0 NO TE: To transact such other business as may properly come 1f.
-Robert K. Shearer 0 0 0 befo before the meeting and any adjournments thereof.
-1g.
-Shelley Stewart, Jr. 0 0 0 Please sign n exactly as your name(s) appear(s tor, or other fiduciary, please give) hereon.
-When signing a s attorne y, executor, perso nally. tor, or other fiduciary, please give All holders must sign.
-If a corpora ship name by authorized officer. full title as such. tion or partnershi Joint owr p, please ners shoul sign in fu d each sign Il corporate Signa tura [[PLEASE SIGN WITHIN BOX] Date Sign ature (Joint Owners) Date
+N FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+KONTOOR BRANDS, INC. The Board of Directors recommends you vote FOR each of the nominees in Proposal 1.
+To elect eight directors for a term ending at the 2025 annual meeting of shareholders.
+The Board of Directors recommends you vote FOR Nominees: For Against Abstain For Against Abstain proposals 2 through 4.
+Scott H. Baxter To approve amendments to Kontoor's Articles of Incorporation to replace all supermajority voting standards 0 0 0 with majority voting standards.
+1b.
+Mary Campbell 0 0 0 To ratify the appointment of PricewaterhouseCoopers LLP as Kontoor's independent registered public accounting firm for the fiscal year ending December 28, 2024.
+Ashley D. Goldsmith 0 0 0 0 0 0 Robert M. Lynch 0 0 To approve the compensation of Kontoor's named executive officers as disclosed in our proxy statement.
+1e.
+Andrew E. Page 0 0 NOTE: To transact such other business as may properly come before the meeting and any adjournments thereof Mark L. Schiller 0 0 0 Robert K. Shearer 0 0 0 0 1h.
+Shelley Stewart, Jr. Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)